-We worked with the team in three full-day workshops.
-The first workshop was aimed at helping the team identify where each member was strong and get them used to the fact that by themselves, they each had amazing capabilities.
-We identified their talents on the team, we discussed where they could contribute their best efforts.
-One by one, they went around the room and told each other where they could be the best version of themselves.
-As the group went around the room, you could see people were starting to notice different things about each other, writing down places where they thought each teammate could help best.
+The first workshop used Gallup’s CliftonStrengths learning and was aimed at helping the team identify where each member was strong and get them used to the fact that each person had amazing capabilities.
+We identified their talents on the team and discussed where they could contribute their best efforts.
+One by one, they went around the room and told each other what they could contribute as the best versions of themselves.
+As the group went around the room, you could see people were starting to notice different things about each other, writing down places where each teammate could help best.
 Then we discussed where each team member contributed their worst – again, teammates took notes to help the team.
-Later, we went around the room and asked each person what they needed from the others to do better work.
-We produced their Team Grid and unpacked the goodness of the team and found areas where they needed help.
-This amplified their strengths on the team and helped them digest the fact that there were many gaps on the Grid that no one could take care of.
+We created their Team Grid, and unpacked the goodness of the team, and found areas where they needed help.
+This amplified the strengths on the team and helped them digest the fact that there were many gaps in the Grid that no one could take care of.
 All of these “aha” moments had a deep effect on the overall team.

 Days 2 and 3 we focused on how the team’s previous behaviors were detrimental to their success.
-Using Lencioni’s framework but inserting the Strengths knowledge that they had just gained, we constructed learning sessions to dismantle additional bad behaviors.
+Using Lencioni’s framework but inserting the Strengths knowledge they had just gained, we constructed learning sessions to dismantle additional bad behaviors.

 Days 2 and 3 – Overcoming the Five Dysfunctions of a Team

 The team shared their comfort level with conflict.
 They constructed two lists: “Good Conflict” – what they would accept from each other as feedback and redirection, and “Bad Conflict” – what they would NOT accept from each other as feedback or redirection.
 From then on, team members would hold each other accountable for behaviors on their Bad Conflict list, including calling each other out for it.